KozlovaNastya/BSU/fundamentals/labs/lab7/README.md

 The ComplexNumbers class contains:
 - Private Data Members:
-  - real: The real part of the complex number.
+  - `real`: The real part of the complex number.
-  - img: The imaginary part of the complex number.
+  - `img`: The imaginary part of the complex number.
 - Public Methods:
   - Constructor: Initializes the real and imaginary parts.
 Defaults to 0 + 0i if no arguments are provided.
   - Getters and Setters:
-    - getReal(): Returns the real part of the complex number.
+    - `getReal()`: Returns the real part of the complex number.
-    - getImg(): Returns the imaginary part of the complex number.
+    - `getImg()`: Returns the imaginary part of the complex number.
-    - setReal(): Sets the real part of the complex number.
+    - `setReal()`: Sets the real part of the complex number.
-    - setImg(): Sets the imaginary part of the complex number.
+    - `setImg()`: Sets the imaginary part of the complex number.
   - Operator Overloading:
-    - operator+: Adds two complex numbers.
+    - `operator+`: Adds two complex numbers.
-    - operator-: Subtracts two complex numbers.
+    - `operator-`: Subtracts two complex numbers.
-    - operator*: Multiplies two complex numbers.
+    - `operator*`: Multiplies two complex numbers.
-    - operator/: Divides one complex number by another.
+    - `operator/`: Divides one complex number by another.
 If the divisor is zero (0 + 0i), an error message is displayed, and the result is 0 + 0i.
   - Print Method:
     - Displays the complex number in the form a + bi or a - bi (where a is the real part and b is the imaginary part).